 By Anthony Caruso III | Publisher

-Sophomore Abner Denis scored the game-winner at the 102:25 mark to claim the conference title and earn an automatic into the 2010 Division III NCAA tournament.
-It is the first NJAC championship for the Cougars since 1998 and first NCAA tournament appearance since receiving an at-large bid in 2001.
+Sophomore Abner Denis scored the game-winner at the 102:25 mark at Lions Stadium to claim the conference title and earn an automatic into the 2010 Division III NCAA tournament.
+It is the first NJAC championship for the Cougars since 1998 and the first NCAA tournament appearance since receiving an at-large bid in 2001.

 The loss ended a 10-game unbeaten streak for the top-seeded Lions (9-6-4).